ComplexNetTSP/Power_grids/README.md

 # Power_grids
-Topologies of power networks

 ## Origin of the data

 The power grid topologies listed in the present repository were obtained from the crowdsourcing project OpenStreetMap (https://www.openstreetmap.org).
-These data are fed in by users of the app and may be incomplete.
+These data are fed in by users of the app and may be incomplete or even wrong.
+For this reason topologies presented here should not be considered as exact representations of the real topologies.

 There is a large gap between these data and a topological representation of the power grid.
-The SCIGRID project (http://scigrid.de) tackels th
+Please refer to the SCIGRID project (http://scigrid.de) for more information.

 ## Architecture